TheraForge/OTFMagicBox/README.md

 <img src="Docs/17-GitClone.png">

-Then change the directory to the newly created OTFMagicBox subdirectory:
+Then change the directory to the newly-created OTFMagicBox subdirectory:

 ```
 cd OTFMagicBox